Arizona Wildcats football statistical leaders

-Nick Foles is the Wildcats' career passing yards leader.
+Nick Foles was the Wildcats' career passing yards leader before he was surpassed by Noah Fifita.

 The Arizona Wildcats football statistical leaders are individual statistical leaders of the Arizona Wildcats football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Wildcats represent the University of Arizona in the NCAA Division I FBS Big 12 Conference.

 Although Arizona began competing in intercollegiate football in 1899, the school's official record book does not generally include stats from before the 1950s, as records from this era and earlier are often incomplete and inconsistent.

 These lists are dominated by more recent players for several reasons: